A Conference For The Future of Phi Delta Theta

 By bringing together the students involved in our Phikeia Education programs from our chapters across the United States and Canada, the Phikeia Educators College creates a Phi Delt workshop environment, where one is able to obtain resources and best practices, as well as develop skills from his peers and distinguished alumni.

-To view this year’s schedule, visit this link.
+To view last year’s schedule, visit this link.

-In preparation for the Phikeia Educators College, we are asking all Phikeia Educators to complete the Phikeia Educator online certification module in PDTU.
-To access the course, log in to myPhiDeltaTheta and click the PDTU link.
-Select the “All Courses” option in the course catalog and complete the Phikeia Educator course.
+In preparation for the Phikeia Educators College, we are asking all Phikeia Educators to complete the Phikeia Educator online certification module in PDT U. To access the course, log in to myPhiDeltaTheta and click the PDT U – Online Education link under the Applications header.
+Select the Browse button from the side bar menu and complete the Phikeia Educator Training course.

-Registration is now closed.
+Registration will be open on March 15.
 All questions should be sent to firstname.lastname@example.org.

 Each Phi Delt chapter must register a Phikeia Educator in addition to three Kleberg delegates (total of four).
 Phikeia Educators College delegates should be the current Phikeia Educator.
 The cost of this program is free, and the Phikeia Educator will receive a travel reimbursement if all four, required delegates attend.
 Additional delegates may pay the $350 registration fee to attend.